Login to Complete A Submission or to Access Judging Panel

-Home school students located in the 5 districts are eligible to participate if they report to the DOE.
+Home school students located in the 4 districts are eligible to participate if they report to the DOE.

 Students under 13 will need a teacher or guardian to submit a game on their behalf.

-- Number of Submissions:
+Number of Game Submissions:

 WORKING IN TEAMS